thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 ## ClimateAction.tech, Co-Founded by TWA Director, Highlighted by the Environmental Defense Fund

-In 2017, ThoughtWorks Arts Director Andy McWilliams co-founded [ClimateAction.tech](https://climateaction.tech/), a community of technology professionals using their skills, tools, and influence to amplify the Climate Movement.
+In 2017, Thoughtworks Arts Director Andy McWilliams co-founded [ClimateAction.tech](https://climateaction.tech/), a community of technology professionals using their skills, tools, and influence to amplify the Climate Movement.

 [ClimateAction.tech](https://climateaction.tech/) is currently focused on empowering tech sector employees to move their companies forward with sustainability agendas and climate advocacy.
 Their "Sustainability Accelerator" program has linked emerging technology/environmental advocate employees to successful senior-level sustainability coaches in major tech firms.